These are the responses to frequently asked questions about the Ignatian Camino:

 11. What portion of the Camino is paved/path as opposed to unpaved?

 It’s a real mixture (like the Camino de Santiago).
 There are dirt trails that traverse the mountains (particularly during the first week in the Basque country); wide dirt farm/agricultural tracks (the type that a 4×4 or even a car can follow) and also paved roads that connect villages and towns.
 Approximately 70% would be on dirt/gravel roads.
-The trail is never dangerous (e.g. exposed, where they can fall off a mountain into a ravine etc!).
+The trail is never dangerous (e.g. exposed, where you can fall off a mountain into a ravine etc!).

 12. What portion of the Camino is signposted?